 As a mother, you probably love having a baby who snuggles and wants to stay close to you.
 But every mom needs a break, even just to take a shower or do errands.
-But what do you do when your baby cries whenever dad holds her?
+But what do you do when your baby cries when dad holds her?

-It’s not uncommon for babies to prefer to stay with mom instead of going to their loving aunts, uncles, grandparents, or even dad.
+It’s not uncommon for babies to prefer to stay with their mom instead of going to their loving aunts, uncles, grandparents, or even dad.
 If your baby cries whenever dad holds them, it’s likely to be a temporary problem.
 To develop the father-baby bond, share feeding duties, use scent cues, experiment with different times, and focus on physical contact.

 Keep reading to find out why babies tend to prefer mom over anyone else, what it takes to create a bond between dad and baby, and ways to get your baby to stop crying when dad holds her.

 Why do babies cry when Dad holds them?

 The most important thing to know is that babies don’t typically cry because they don’t want Dad – it’s really that they want to stay close to Mom.

 Babies cry because they want what is most familiar and comfortable, and often, that is Mom.
 There are some scientific reasons why babies prefer Mom over Dad or other caregivers, including early bonding in utero, pheromones, and lack of object permanence.
 It is totally normal for newborns to prefer Mom over Dad.